kauri-io/Content/ENS/ens-beginners-guide.md

 const web3 = new Web3(process.env.INFURA_URL);
 ```

-Now, it is very tempting to jump right in and lookup an address using `web3.eth.ens.getAddress(EnsName)` but there is something important to consider first.
+Now, it is tempting to jump right in and lookup an address using `web3.eth.ens.getAddress(EnsName)` but there is something important to consider first.

 To resolve an address, the ENS name's owner must have configured a resolver smart contract.
 It is very likely that a resolver smart contract has not been configured for the ENS name.
 If you call `web3.eth.ens.getAddress(EnsName)` on an ENS name that has no resolver smart contract configured, Web3.js will give you a very unhelpful error message.